2026 Election Tracker

 Cook PVIEven

 Wisconsin elects governors by about one point.
 The 2018 race was decided by 1.1 points.
 The 2022 race by 3.4.
 Both U.S. Senate races since 2022 came down to similarly narrow margins.
 The 2024 presidential vote went to Trump by 0.9.
-There’s no real concept of a “safe” statewide race in Wisconsin, and 2026 is the first open governor’s race since 2010 because Tony Evers declined to seek a third term.
+There's no real concept of a "safe" statewide race in Wisconsin, and 2026 is the first open governor's race since 2010 because Tony Evers declined to seek a third term.
 The Republican side has consolidated around a single Trump-endorsed candidate.
 The Democratic side has not.
 Whoever emerges from a ten-person primary in August will have less than three months to introduce themselves statewide before voting begins.
-For 2028 presidential markets and balance-of-power coverage, the homepage tracks the nationwide picture.
+This page on ElectionOdds.com will help you find the Wisconsin election odds easily, and you can visit the homepage to find more 2026 US election odds.

 Governor